 Phase Two calls for an additional $500,000 to install the fire sprinkler system, electrical service, HVAC, plumbing and the north deck/walkway.
 Also included in this phase of construction are the exterior siding, east patio, interior framing of the kitchen and restrooms and finishing the screened porch.
 More great news!! $150,000 from the Mitzi Fox Remainder Charitable Trust combined with $100,000 raised during 2013 and $250,000 of unrestricted donations and operating surplus from our restoration program allowed us to achieve our Phase Two fundraising goal at the end of 2013!
 We're now only $400,000 away from completion!!!

-The final phase, representing the remaining one-third of our fundraising goal, is $450,000.
-Construction projects in this phase include the south entry deck, patio and retaining walls, insulation, drywall, interior finish work, interior windows and doors, kitchen, elevator and furnishings.
-Download the 2016 Center Fundraising Folder for more information about the final phase of construction and how you can help us reach this important goal.
+The final phase, representing the remaining one-third of our fundraising goal, is $400,000.
+Construction projects in this phase include the south entry deck, patio and retaining walls, interior finish work, interior windows and doors, kitchen, elevator and furnishings.

 The Charles L. Whitney Education Center is really taking shape.
 We're excited about this outstanding opportunity to increase the reach of our mission and we'd be honored to have you as a partner in this effort.

 The Center will serve as a nucleus of program growth in education, conservation and community development functions, allowing us to share the mission of Prairie Plains Resource Institute with an expanding audience.
 There are many ways you can contribute.
 Find out how you can help.